 These trees are fairly easy to look after, but it is a good idea to check every year or so that one of the three varieties is not starting to dominate the others.

-If this size of tree is still too big for you, an alternative would be to choose 2-3 apple trees on the very-dwarfing M27 apple rootstock.
+If this size of tree is still too big for you, an alternative would be to plant 2-3 separate apple trees on the very-dwarfing M27 apple rootstock.
 Apple trees on this rootstock will never be bigger than about 1.75m / 6ft or so, and can be readily grown in patio containers.
 See our list of M27 apple trees for more details.

 All our trees are grown in the UK.